-Jill Williamson, Board President
+Jill Owen, Board President

 Jill joined Peoria Obedience Training Club in 2009 after participating in obedience classes with her youngest son and two German Shepherds.
 After assisting with Beginner Obedience classes, she began as a lead instructor for that class in 2011, as well as Manners and Puppy classes since then.
 She is currently an AKC CGC evaluator.
 Jill became Secretary to the Board in 2016 and was elected President in January 2018.

 Jill currently has 4 dogs: 13 year old GSD, Jack ; 10 year old GSD, Ivy; 6 year old Australian Kelpie mix, Siri, and 5 year old Australian Kelpie, Luna.
 They are all rescues or rehomes.
 Team Jack and Jill have participated in Rally and are also an ATD registered therapy dog team.
 Siri has participated in AKC agility as a novice, and passed his therapy dog tests also.
 Luna is retired from the River City flyers flyball team.

 Jill is active in rescue, fostering, transporting, home visits, and networking.
 Her passion is keeping dogs and cats out of the shelters and eliminate back-yard breeding.